 There are about 600 different species of cone snails, all of which are venomous.
 Cone snails live in shallow reefs, partially buried under sandy sediments, rocks or corals in tropical and subtropical waters.
 Some species have adapted to colder waters.

 Injuries typically occur when the animal is handled.
 Cone snails administer stings by extending a long flexible tube called a proboscis and then firing a venomous, harpoonlike tooth (radula).

-The prevalence and incidence of cone-snail envenomations is unknown, but it is probably a very rare occurrence.
+The prevalence and incidence of cone-snail envenomations are unknown, but it is probably a very rare occurrence.
 Shell collectors (professional or amateur) may be at higher risk.

 There is no specific treatment for cone-snail envenomations.
 First aid may focus on controlling pain but might not influence outcomes.
 Envenomation will not necessarily be fatal, but depending on the species, the amount of venom injected and the victim’s body size and susceptibility, complete paralysis may occur, which may lead to death.
 Conesnail venom is a mixture of many different substances, including tetrodotoxin (TTX).